Manage GCP Cloud KMS EKM Connection IAM Bindings

 Beyond these examples

-These snippets focus on specific IAM binding features: role-based access control (binding and member resources) and time-based access with IAM conditions.
-They’re intentionally minimal rather than full access control policies.
+These snippets focus on specific IAM binding features: role binding with multiple members, time-based conditional access, and non-authoritative member addition.
+They’re intentionally minimal rather than complete access control configurations.

-The examples reference pre-existing infrastructure such as EKM connections (referenced but not created) and GCP project and location configuration.
-They focus on configuring access rather than provisioning the underlying key management infrastructure.
+The examples reference pre-existing infrastructure such as EKM connections (referenced as example_ekmconnection) and GCP project and location configuration.
+They focus on configuring IAM bindings rather than provisioning the underlying EKM connections.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each IAM binding feature is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding approach is wired, not provide drop-in access control modules.
 See the EkmConnectionIamBinding resource reference for all available configuration options.

 Let's manage GCP Cloud KMS EKM Connection IAM Bindings